RaspberryPiFoundation/editor-ui/README.md

 ## Deployment

-Deployment is managed through Giithub actions.
+Deployment is managed through Github actions.
 The UI is deployed to staging and production environments via an S3 bucket.
 This requires the following environment variables to be set

 * `AWS_ACCESS_KEY_ID`
 * `AWS_REGION`